 Let’s start by saying that the trains in China and the train stations are very very efficient.
-China surprised me a lot and one of these ways was just how efficient, organised and clean the Country is which also goes for their train travel.
+Backpacking in China surprised me a lot and one of these ways was just how efficient, organised and clean the Country is which also goes for their train travel.

 We didn’t experience any delays and I believe, like Japan, trains are not generally delayed in China.
 This is also another reason I recommend travelling by high-speed train in China over flying to help prevent delays and save time.